Change Password

 Data Modeling

-Extend the dataset to allow vertices and edges to have attributes, for instance, while running PageRank/LPA/Louvain graph algorithms, results can be written back to the vertices as attributes, which can be updated from time to time.
-On the other hand, edge attributes can be created to
+Extend the dataset to allow nodes and edges to have properties.
+For instance, while running the PageRank/LPA/Louvain graph algorithms, results can be written back to the nodes as properties, which can be updated from time to time.

 3. Functional Testing